 Mar 12, 2025

-Understanding the Mean Average Precision (MAP) Metric
+What Is the Mean Average Precision (MAP) Metric and How to Calculate It?

 The margin for error keeps shrinking in production AI systems.
 Whether you're deploying search algorithms, recommendation engines, or object detection models, imprecise rankings don't just affect metrics, they impact business outcomes and user trust.